 Conclusion: Email Hurdles and Dynamic Styling

-To solve this, the team took advantage of Handlebar’s HTML Escaping feature and used an escaped block that populates with pre-generated HTML containing the correct styling and icon.
+To solve this, the team utilized Handlebar’s HTML Escaping feature and employed an escaped block that populates with pre-generated HTML containing the correct styling and icon.

 Handlebars HTML block for page views